lcserny/go-videosmover/README.md

 Dark mode screenshot:
 ![Alt text](static/screens/screen2.jpg?raw=true)

-This project contains 4 applications:
+This project contains 5 applications:
 - commander
 - proxy_server
 - webview
+- cache_server
 - remove_torrents

 #### How to use:
 **Remove_torrents** app is used as an execute action after each torrent download complete (see below for details).
 It will just remove the finished download from the torrent list so it can be moved.
-The rest are used together, **proxy_server** is meant to run always, so you can add it on startup, it is a small webserver (1mb RAM usage and basically no CPU).
-It is a proxy from an external tool (can be an Android app or such) to your PC.
+The rest are used together, **proxy_server** and **cache_server** are meant to run always, so you can add them on startup, both are a very small webserver (1mb RAM usage and basically no CPU).
+One is a proxy used from an external tool (can be an Android app or such) to your PC, the other is a server to cache online metadata results.
 The proxy will execute command-line actions on the **commander** which actually does the jobs, like searching videos, moving them and so on.
 The **webview** is the UI part and basically just opens a tab in your default browser which issues requests on the proxy as needed.
 Closing the tab will close the webview app as it listens to a "pulse" every second.